Building muscle requires protein. Big Ramy shares his thoughts on the amount of protein he consumes each day to build muscle mass as he ramps up prep.

 Q & A With Big Ramy

 Generation Iron: Hi Ramy.
-Thanks for taking the time to talk with us again today.
+Thank you for taking the time to talk with us again today.
 Our last sit down was in 2017 while in Kuwait.

-Generation Iron: Let’s get right into it then!
-How much protein do you eat and how much protein do you recommend for athletes trying to build muscle?
+Generation Iron: The pleasure is ours.
+Let’s get right into it then!
+Can you tell us, how much protein do you eat and how much protein do you recommend for athletes trying to build muscle?

 Big Ramy: I eat around 500g of protein every day.
 On my rest days it may go down to 400g, and on a really hard training day, I might consume as high as 600g, but I always make sure I consume at least 1g of protein per pound of body weight.
 I recommend that athletes who are trying to build muscle consume at least 1g of protein per pound of body weight.
 I have gone as high as 2g of protein per pound of body weight during my offseason.